sikegame/udacity-p4/README.md

 Session entity has eight properties: name, speakers, highlights, session date, session time, duration, session type and location.
 For the session date and time fields, I used DateProperty and TimeProperty respectively because they make query easier.
 The speaker field can store multiple speakers, and it takes Speaker object key (speaker's email address) as an identifier.

 Speaker entity has four properties: name, bio, company, email address.
 It takes the speaker's email address as an entity key because it is unique to each speaker.
-I made the independent Speaker model because it allows users to reuse speaker's information instead of just storing a name in a Session object.
+I made the independent Speaker model class because it allows users to reuse speaker's information instead of just storing a name in a Session object.

 ## My Approach to "Before 7, No Workshop" Problem